America’s Airshow 2023 B-Roll: MV-22B Osprey Demo

-A U.S. Marine Corps MV-22B Osprey, with 3rd Marine Aircraft Wing, I MEF, performs a flight demonstration at the 2023 Marine Corps Air Station Miramar Airshow in San Diego, Sept.
+A U.S. Marine Corps MV-22B Osprey flies above the flight line during the MV-22B demonstration at the 2023 Marine Corps Air Station Miramar Airshow in San Diego, Sept.
 22, 2023.
 America's Airshow 2023 is a unique and incredible opportunity to witness Marine and joint aviation capabilities, civilian performers, and the world-famous Blue Angels; to interact first-hand with Marines, other service members, and first responders; and to see first-hand the innovative spirit of the Marine Corps through emerging technologies and forward-thinking.
 (U.S. Marine Corps video by Cpl.
 Emeline Molla)

 |Date Taken: